 Location: North East of Sipadan Island only five minutes by boat from the beach.

 Yongala, Queensland, Australia

 Considered the best dive site for a wreck on the planet, the century-old SS Yongala shipwreck is an impressive 110 meters in size and sank after a devastating tropical cyclone in 1911 with 124 passengers onboard.

-The spooky wreck was found in the 1950s and is not only surrounded by history, but also two-meter giant groupers, trevallies, manta and eagle ray — plus rare bull, tiger and leopard sharks.
+The spooky wreck was found in the 1950s and is not only surrounded by history but also two-meter giant groupers, trevallies, manta and eagle ray — plus rare bull, tiger and leopard sharks.

-However, the main attraction has to be the winter sightings of graceful minke whales and up to 16-meter-long (and 30-50 ton) singing humpback whales to push it’s way to being one of the word’s best dive site.
+However, the main attraction has to be the winter sightings of graceful minke whales and up to 16-meter-long (and 30-50 ton) singing humpback whales to push it’s way to being one of the world’s best dive site.

 Depth: 25-30 meters.